alexed1/LightningFlowComponents/flow_action_components/Summer18/Google/README.md

 - You'll be redirected to a Google authorization page.
 Use your Google account credentials to login and allow the application access

-NOTE: ignore the warning that application is not verified for now.
-You can follow Google instructions to verify it later.
-However if the access token is expired, you'll likely have to create the new named credential using the above approach
+**IMPORTANT NOTE**: you'll have to verify your connected app with Google (just follow their instructions).
+You still can proceed without the verification, but in this case Google doesn't provide the refresh token and their access token lives no longer than 24 hour (most likely less).
+If the token is expired you'll have to open the specific Named Credential and re-authorize it (open credentials and click *Save*).
+Otherwise, during the execution of Google activities you will see an error message *'Invalid Credentials'*

 #### Google Drive